-During FY 2021, the Board continued to move forward in reforming its rate review processes, as recommended by the Rate Reform Task Force in its report (RRTF Report) issued on April 25, 2019.
-In July 2020, the Board issued final rules adopting a streamlined market dominance process that could be used in rate review proceedings; during 2021 it has been considering petitions to reconsider and modify those rules.
-The Board also received comments on its proposed rules to establish a new rate review option for smaller cases (called "Final Offer Rate Review," or "FORR"); the Board is considering those comments, along with the comments on a related proposed arbitration procedure for smaller cases.
-These efforts are consistent with the July 9, 2021, Executive Order, "Promoting Competition in the American Economy."
+During FY 2022, the Board continued to move forward in reforming its rate review processes.
+In July 2020, the Board issued final rules adopting a streamlined market dominance process that could be used in rate review proceedings; during 2021 and 2022 it has been considering petitions to reconsider and modify those rules.
+The Board received supplemental comments on its proposed rules to establish a new rate review option for smaller cases (called "Final Offer Rate Review," or "FORR").
+The Board also received comments on a proposed arbitration procedure for smaller cases.
+The Board is considering comments in each docket, which are described further below.